gibranestrada/realtime-document-editor/README.md

 #Instructions

-Give Glitch.com around 30 seconds for the web app to start up.
-Open two seperate browser windows/tabs and login in with any username.
+Open two separate browser windows/tabs and login in with any username.
 Start typing and watch the text be updated in real-time on all connected users.
 To reset the app just log out from all connected users.

 Happy editing!!